thatcat13/doge-site-v2/README.md

 * access computer with internet connection and a browser
 * go to github.com and search "thatcat13"
 * browse thatcat13's repositories to find 'product' repository
-* click on 'product' repository and copy URL link that directs to this specific repository
+* click on 'doge-site-v2' repository and copy URL link that directs to this specific repository
 * access computer terminal and make sure you are at the top directory
 * in terminal, after $ prompt, type in: git clone {-don't type the following, just do the following: paste URL into terminal after git clone-} then hit enter
-* complete 'product' repository should be available at top directory (although desktop is suggested)
+* complete 'doge-site-v2' repository should be available at top directory (although desktop is suggested)
 * browse folder of repository to find 'index.html'; drag file directly into browser OR in browser click file open and access 'index.html'

 * or access gh-pages assigned to this project:
-* thatcat13.github.io/product
+* thatcat13.github.io/doge-site-v2

 ## Support and Contact Details
 * For any questions please reach out to any of our team members below.
 Here are email and GitHub account details for each: